 Dr. Ringer graduated from Cornell University in Ithaca, NY, and received his medical degree from the University of Illinois at Chicago.
 He completed his residency in neurosurgery at the University of Cincinnati and earned a fellowship in endovascular neurosurgery from the State University of New York at Buffalo.

 Known as "Andy" to his friends, Dr. Ringer served as a Cub Scout den leader and a youth hockey coach for many years.
-He worked as a volunteer in New Orleans following Hurricane Katrina in 2005 and 2006, and he has served half a dozen times in the Haiti Medical Relief Mission through the Armstrong Chapel United Methodist Church in 2010.
-He has served as a Habitat for Humanity volunteer with his church since 2011, and he is a member of the Greater Cincinnati United Way's Tocqueville Society.
+He worked as a volunteer in New Orleans following Hurricane Katrina in 2005 and 2006, and he has served half a dozen times in the Haiti Medical Relief Mission through the Armstrong Chapel United Methodist Church.
+He has been a Habitat for Humanity volunteer with his church since 2011, and he is a member of the Greater Cincinnati United Way's Tocqueville Society.
 In February 2018, he was named a Health Care Heroes winner in the Innovator Category by the Cincinnati Business Courier.

 VIDEO: Dr. Andy Ringer discusses treatment options for unruptured aneurysms.